iopsystems/to_js/README.md

 // Convenience method to generate a JavaScript-side class that corresponds to a Rust-side struct. function createClass(
-  // The WebAssembly instance wrapper returned by `toJs(instance)` rs,
+  // The WebAssembly instance wrapper returned by `toJs(instance)` instance,
   // Name prefix shared by all methods, without a trailing underscore prefix,
   {
-    // Optional constructor function to override the default of `rs[prefix + 'alloc']` alloc,
+    // Optional constructor function to override the default of `instance[prefix + 'alloc']` alloc,
     // Array of method names.
-    names,
+    methods,
     // Optional object from method name to wrapper function that can transform the return value of the method. transforms
   }